-Earth observation/remote sensing satellites use modern instruments to gather information about the nature and condition of Earth's land, sea, and atmosphere.
+Earth observation/remote sensing satellites use modern instruments to gather information about the natural resources and the condition of Earth's land, sea, and atmosphere.
 Located in various orbits, these satellites use sensors that can "see" a broad area and report very fine details about the weather, the terrain, and the environment.
 The sensors receive electromagnetic emissions in various spectral bands that show objects that are visible, such as clouds, hills, lakes, and many other features.
-These instruments can detect an objects temperature and composition, the wind's direction and speed and environmental conditions, such as erosion, fires, and pollution.
-Included below is a selection of specific examples of the benefits of remote sensing.
+These instruments can detect an object's temperature and composition, the wind's direction and speed, and environmental conditions, such as erosion, fires, and pollution.

 Satellite navigation uses satellites as reference points to calculate positions accurate to within a meter.
-With advanced techniques and augmentations, satellite navigation can make measurements down to centimeter levels.
-Navigation and positioning receivers have been miniaturized and are becoming economical thus making the technology accessible to everyone.
+With advanced techniques and augmentations, satellite navigation can make measurements down to centimetre levels.
+Navigation and positioning receivers have been miniaturised and are becoming economical, making the technology accessible to everyone.
 For example, Global Navigation Satellite System (GNSS) receivers are currently built into cars, boats, planes, construction equipment and even laptops.
-Navigation and positioning is the main element of the international air traffic management system providing worldwide navigation coverage to support all phases of flight.
+Navigation and positioning is the main element of the international air traffic management system, providing worldwide navigation coverage to support all phases of flight.
 With appropriate augmentation systems, navigation and positioning satellites will enable gate-to-gate navigation and all weather capabilities for suitably equipped aircraft.
-GNSS has also recently been applied to the surveillance of illegal shipping activities, such as fisheries and extended to monitor oil spills and the ensuing environmental damages.
+GNSS has also recently been applied to the surveillance of illegal shipping activities, such as unlawful fishing, and extended to monitor oil spills and the ensuing environmental damage.

-Satellite communications is the key technology that could bring developing countries to participate in the buildup of the global information infrastructure.
-Research indicates that wireless systems are the most cost effective way to develop or upgrade telecommunications networks in areas where user density is lower than 200 subscribers per square kilometer.
-Such wireless systems can be installed 5-10 times faster and at a 50% lower cost than landline networks.
-Technologies for education and training, in particular distance learning and multimedia, may be instrumental in meeting the needs of African countries that have to train and integrate a large number of workers in widely dispersed and under-equipped areas.
-Many African countries have to cope with large-scale disease outbreaks and telemedicine may help to meet these challenges by improving the organisation and management of health care delivery.
+Satellite communication is a key technology that could enable developing countries to participate in the build-up of the global information infrastructure.
+Research indicates that satellite-based wireless systems are the most cost-effective way to develop or upgrade telecommunications networks in areas where user density is lower than 200 subscribers per square kilometre.
+Such wireless systems can be installed five to 10 times faster and at a 50% lower cost than landline networks.
+Technologies for education and training, in particular distance learning and multimedia, may be instrumental in meeting the needs of African countries that have to train and integrate a large number of workers in widely dispersed and underequipped areas.
+Many African countries have to cope with large-scale disease outbreaks, and telemedicine may help to meet these challenges by improving the organisation and management of health care delivery.